fastify/fastify-dx/URMA.md

 ## `links`

-A shortcut for defining the same `links` property that can be returned by `page`.
+A shortcut for specifying a list of `Link` objects, which can also be specified by the `link` property in the `page` return object.
+These `Link` objects simply represent HTML `<link>` tags, where each property gets serialized as an attribute.

 </td>
 <td width="600px"><br>